 A safe place to try out and make changes in a CRM without messing up the real system.

 Sales-Accepted Lead (SAL)

-Providing sales representatives with the tools and resources they need to sell more effectively, such as product information, case studies, and competitive intelligence.
+Giving sales reps what they need to sell better, like product information, case studies, and competition info.

 Sales Force Automation (SFA)